haichuan-lin/haichuan-lin.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
-- *2026.08*: &nbsp;🎉🎉 Our paper **"Autonomous Patient-Specific Geometry-Aware Planning and Control Framework for Robotic Transcatheter Tricuspid Valve Intervention"** has been accepted for publication in  **IEEE Transactions on Biomedical Engineering (TBME)**!
+- *2026.08*: &nbsp;🎉 Our paper **"Autonomous Patient-Specific Geometry-Aware Planning and Control Framework for Robotic Transcatheter Tricuspid Valve Intervention"** has been accepted for publication in  **IEEE Transactions on Biomedical Engineering (TBME)**!
 - *2026.04*: &nbsp;🎉 Our robotic system was successfully used in the **world's first robotic-assisted transcatheter tricuspid valve replacement in a human** at Prince of Wales Hospital, Hong Kong. [[News](https://www.chinadaily.com.cn/a/202604/02/WS69ce5fb7a310d6866eb41797.html)]